-I.2 APPROVAL OF RELATED-PARTY AGREEMENTS
+1.2 APPROVAL OF RELATED-PARTY AGREEMENTS

 Related-party agreements are a key topic, since they involve shareholders being asked to approve agreements signed with related parties.
 It should be noted that directly or indirectly interested parties should abstain from voting.

+In their special report on regulated agreements, the statutory auditors must provide all information enabling shareholders to vote, so as to satisfy article R.225-31 of the French commercial code (Code de commerce)8.

 The agreements must all be signed in the interests of all shareholders, which implies that they must be clearly laid out and strategically justified and that their conditions must be equitable as regards the interests of all shareholders.

-In their special report on regulated agreements, the statutory auditors must provide all information enabling shareholders to vote, so as to satisfy article R.225-31 of the French commercial code (Code de commerce)14.

-14 Article R225-31 Version in effect at 25 January 2012, since 27 March 2007

-- The statutory auditors' report covered under paragraph 3 of article L. 225-40 contains: - 1.
+- 8 Article R225-31 Version in effect at 25 January 2012, since 27 March 2007 - The statutory auditors' report covered under paragraph 3 of article L. 225-40 contains: - 1.
 The listing of agreements and commitments submitted to the shareholders' meeting for approval; - 2.
-The names of interested directors; - 3.
-The name(s) of the interested chief executive officer or deputy chief executive officer(s);

-The designation of the interested shareholder or shareholders holding a voting block of more than 10% and, if it involves a shareholding company, the controlling company as defined by article L. 233-3; The nature and purpose of these agreements and commitments;

-6. The essential provisions of these agreements and commitments, notably the indication of prices or rates applied, rebates and commissions agreed to, payment deadlines granted, stipulated interests, collateral extended, the nature, amount and methods for granting each of the benefits or indemnities mentioned in articles L. 225-22-1 and L. 225-42-1 and, where applicable, all other indications enabling shareholders to assess the interest at stake in the conclusion of the agreements and commitments being reviewed;

-7. The list of agreements and commitments entered into and authorised during previous financial years which remained in effect during the last financial year and which were reviewed by the Board of Directors in accordance with article L. 225-40-1, as well as, where applicable, any information enabling shareholders to assess the interest for the company of maintaining the listed agreements and commitments, the importance of the goods delivered or services provided as well as the amount of payments made or received during the year, pursuant to these agreements and commitments.
-Source: https://www.legifrance.gouv.fr/affichCodeArticle.do?cidTexte=LEGITEXT000005634379&idArticle=LEGLART1000027325885

-15 Since Act 2016-1691 of 9 December 2016, the appointment of one or more alternate statutory auditors is now a legal requirement only if the holder of the office is an individual or a one-person company.
+The names of interested directors: - 3.
+The name(s) of the interested chief executive officer or deputy chief executive officer(s); - 4.
+The designation of the interested shareholder or shareholders holding a voting block of more than 10% and, if it involves a shareholding company, the controlling company as defined by article L. 233-3; - 5.
+The nature and purpose of these agreements and commitments; - 6.
+The essential provisions of these agreements and commitments, notably the indication of prices or rates applied, rebates and commissions agreed to, payment deadlines granted, stipulated interests, collateral extended, the nature, amount and methods for granting each of the benefits or indemnities motioned in articles L. 225-22-1 and L. 225-42-1 and, where applicable, all other indications enabling shareholders to assess the interest at stake in the conclusion of the agreements and commitments being reviewed; - 7.
+The list of agreements and commitments entered into and authorised during previous financial years which remained in effect during the last financial year and which were reviewed by the Board of Directors in accordance with article L. 225-40-1, as well as, where applicable, any information enabling shareholders to assess the interest for the company of maintaining the listed agreements and commitments, the importance of the goods delivered or services provided as well as the amount of payments made or received during the year, year, pursuant to these agreements and commitments. - 9 Since Act 2016-1691 of 9 December 2016, the appointment of one or more alternate statutory auditors is now a legal requirement only if the holder of the office is an individual or a one-person company.
 Alternate statutory auditors may however still be appointed voluntarily, in the same way as principal statutory auditors.

 Note lastly that article L.225-40 of the French commercial code stipulates in particular that: